 \subsection{Comparison with preliminary work}

-To evaluate the effectiveness gap between our current model and preliminary work \textbf{SDGAN}, we conduct the performance comparison from the quantitative and qualitative perspectives as reported in Table. \ref{tab:preliminary}.
+To evaluate the improvement between our current model and preliminary work \textbf{SDGAN}, we conduct the performance comparison as reported in Table \ref{tab:preliminary}.

-As for SDAGN, in view of its capability which could supervise the synthesis of sketches and photos in the intra-class semantic space, the generated sketches and photos always have abundant detailed features.
-Nevertheless, SDGAN does not effectively extract the structured knowledge in the facial images, which could be represented as the inter-class semantic graph supervision in our current model.
-To be specific, as for our current model, we take advantage of both intra-class and inter-class semantic spaces that allow the synthesized sketches and photos to be more clearly structured and contain distinctive features, as illustrated in columns (i-j) of Fig. \ref{fig:CUFS} and columns (h-i) of Fig. \ref{fig:CUFSF}.
-Furthermore, the SDGAN is designed for unidirectional photo-sketch synthesis which neglects the domain consistency of photo domain and sketch domain in the biphasic task.
-On the contrary, with the aid of the Iterative Cycle Training strategy, it could enhance the identity-preserving ability of our current model which is essential in the image-to-image translation task with geometrical alignment datasets.
-As reported in Table. \ref{tab:ablation-CUFS} and Table. \ref{tab:ablation_CUFSF}, the Face verification Rate (FVR) significantly increased after applying the Iterative Cycle Training strategy.
-Besides, as illustrated in Table. \ref{tab:preliminary}, our current model performance has been significantly raised compared with preliminary \textbf{SDGAN}, especially in the photo synthesis task.
-From a more intuitive point of view, the sketches and photos synthesized by the current model give the expression of more fidelity and consistency than \textbf{SDGAN} as depicted in columns (i-k) of Fig. \ref{fig:CUFS} and column (h-j) of Fig. \ref{fig:CUFSF}.
+Since SDGAN supervises the synthesis of sketches and photos in the intra-class semantic space, the generated human faces always have abundant detailed features.
+However, SDGAN does not effectively extract the structure knowledge in the facial images, which is modeled by the inter-class structure graph in the current framework.
+Therefore, we take advantage of both intra-class semantic and inter-class structure graph representations that allow the synthesized human faces to be more clearly structured and contain distinctive features, as illustrated in columns (h-j) of Fig. \ref{fig:CUFS} and columns (g-i) of Fig. \ref{fig:CUFSF}.
+Besides, the SDGAN is designed for unidirectional photo-sketch synthesis that overlooks there are personal-identity consistency between the paired photo-sketch.
+On the contrary, with the help of the biphasic iterative cycle training strategy, the identity-preserving ability of our current model is significantly enhanced.
+This is essential in the image-to-image translation task with geometrical alignment datasets.
+As reported in Table \ref{tab:ablation-CUFS} and Table \ref{tab:ablation_CUFSF}, the Face verification Rate (FVR) significantly increased after applying the biphasic iterative cycle training strategy.
+Besides, as illustrated in Table \ref{tab:preliminary}, our current model performance has been significantly raised compared with preliminary \textbf{SDGAN}, especially in the photo synthesis task.
+From a more intuitive point of view, the human faces synthesized by the current model give the expression of more fidelity and consistency than \textbf{SDGAN}.